Finite Pinwheel Scheduling: the k-Visits Problem: The computational complexity of

 We obtain sets $A',\ T'$ with $\min(A')=n$ and $\max(A')-\min(A')\leq 2n-2$, implying $\max(A')< 3n$.
 At this point, we have proven the first two desired properties for $I'$.
 For the third property, we use~(\ref{eq:INTDM}) to obtain $\max(T') \leq \max(A') + n < 3n +n = 4n$.
 By construction, $T'$ contains distinct elements, thus proving all four desired properties.

-We now prove the correctness of the reduction.
-Since we added (or subtracted) the same value to all $a \in A$ and all $t \in T$, any triplet $(a,b,t)\in A\times B\times T$ that satisfied $a+b \geq t$ will satisfy the respective inequality with the modified elements and vice versa, implying that $I$ and $I'$ are equivalent. \end{proof}
+Regarding the correctness of the reduction: since we added the same value to all $a \in A$ and all $t \in T$, any triplet $(a,b,t)\in A\times B\times T$ that satisfied $a+b \geq t$ will satisfy the respective inequality with the modified elements and vice versa, implying that $I$ and $I'$ are equivalent. \end{proof}

 \begin{theorem} $\INTDMshort$ reduces to $\PM$ in polynomial time. \end{theorem}

 \begin{proof} By Lemmas~\ref{lem:range},~\ref{lem:INTDM_prop}, we may consider an $\INTDMshort$ instance $I=(A,B,T)$, $B=\{1,\ldots,n\}$, satisfying the four properties of Lemma~\ref{lem:INTDM_prop}.
 We construct a \PM\ instance $I^*=(A^*,B^*,T^*)$ based on $I$ as follows.